Lumatozer/Joshua-wsgi/README.md

     1. Git clone the repo using git.

-    2. Run the wsgi.py using python wsgi.py.
+    2. Run the wsgi.py using "Python wsgi.py" command.

     3. Enter the text or html you wanna show on the client side.